brucedkyle/xolv-site/docs/ai-ml-datascience/notebook/setupsecrets.md

 In this tutorial you will see how to use a `.env` file to make it easier to share with teammates while allowing them to set their own environmental variables, but not necessarily check in and let the whole world see.

-> [!IMPORTANT]
+!!! important "Tokens are in the clear"

-> This demonstrates how to store the tokens in the clear.
+    This demonstrates how to store the tokens in the clear.

 ## Set .gitignore